openstack/openstack-manuals/doc/install-guide/source/environment.rst

 *  Compute Node: 1 processor, 2 GB memory, and 10 GB storage

-As the number of OpenStack services and virtual machines increases, so do the hardware requirements for best performance.
+As the number of OpenStack services and virtual machines increase, so do the hardware requirements for the best performance.
 If performance degrades after enabling additional services or virtual machines, consider adding hardware resources to your environment.